Our Blog

 7. Metal Roofing

-Metal roofing has gained popularity in recent years for its durability, energy efficiency, and recyclability.
-These metal sheets are often made from recycled materials, such as aluminium or steel, and can be further recycled at the end of their lifespan.
+Metal roofing has gained popularity in recent years for its durability, energy efficiency and recyclability.
+These metal sheets are often made from recycled materials, such as aluminum or steel and can be further recycled at the end of their lifespan.

 8. Modified Bitumen Roofing